Development Approach with Entity Framework

 - If the database will not be changed manually

-This approach is very much similar to the Code First approach, but in this case, we use a visual EDM designer to design our models.
+This approach is very much similar to the Code First approach, but in this case, we use a visual EDMX designer to design our models.
 So in this approach, we create the entities, relationships, and inheritance hierarchies directly on the visual designer and then generate entities, the context class, and the database script from your visual model.

-Note: The visual model will give us the SQL statements needed to create the database, and we can use it to create our database and connect up with our application.
+Note: The visual model will give us the SQL statements needed to create the database, and we can use it to create our database and connect it up with our application.

 The Model First approach is useful: